odea-project/qAlgorithms/report/report.md

 This result does not change significantly (ßßß 5.
 Nachkommastelle) if bins which contain two points from the same scan are excluded (ßßß total).
 Even when rounded to three digits, only 93.2% of the DQS match.
+(Grafik) This behaviour is independent from Bin association, which results in lower agreement when only comparing DQS per bin.
 (Grafik)

 A significant advantage over R and julia implementations is that a single executable can be provided.
 This means the user is not